 In order to evaluate the number of 21cm absorption lines from minihalos in the observed spectrum per redshift, we calculate the abundance of the 21cm line absorption as

-where $dN/dM$ is the halo mass function which represents the comoving number density of collapsed dark matter halos with a mass between $M$ and $M+dM$. $dr/dz$ is the comoving line element. $r_\tau(M, \tau)$ is the maximum impact parameter in the comoving unit that gives the optical depth larger than $\tau$.
-In our study, we focus on 21cm forest generated by neutral hydrogen atoms in minihalos.
-The upper bound of the minihalo mass range of our interest corresponds to the minimal halo mass for which the stars can be formed and the lower bound is the Jeans scale (or a 'filtering scale' which is essentially the time-averaged Jeans scale by taking into account of the time dependence of the Jeans scale \cite{2000ApJ...542..535G}).
-Our maximum minihalo mass scale can be bigger in the presence of the relative velocity because the relative velocity can cause the baryons to overshoot the dark matter halo retarding their collapse.
+where $dN/dM$ is the halo mass function which represents the comoving number density of collapsed dark matter halos with a mass between $M$ and $M+dM$; $dr/dz$ is the comoving line element; and $r_\tau(M, \tau)$ is the maximum impact parameter in the comoving unit that gives an optical depth larger than $\tau$.
+In Fig.\ref{fig:mass_rtau}, we show $r_\tau(M, \tau)$ as a function of the mass of minihalos for a given optical depth.
+When we focus on a specific minihalo mass, we can see that the maximum impact parameter $r_\tau(M, \tau)$ becomes smaller as the optical depth increases.
+This is because the optical depth increases in the line of sight direction passing through the inner part of a minihalo as seen by Fig.\ref{fig:minihalo}; thus, the maximum impact parameter becomes smaller for larger optical depth.
+In our study, we focus on the 21cm forest generated by neutral hydrogen atoms in minihalos.
+The upper bound of the minihalo mass range of our interest corresponds to the minimal halo mass for which the stars can be formed and the lower bound is the Jeans scale (or a ``filtering scale'', which is essentially the time-averaged Jeans scale, by taking into account the time dependence of the Jeans scale \cite{2000ApJ...542..535G}).
+Our maximum minihalo mass scale can be bigger in the presence of relative velocity because relative velocity can cause the baryons to overshoot the dark matter halo retarding their collapse.
 The numerical simulations show that the relative velocity would not change the minimum mass required for the star formation so significantly (typically by less than a factor 2) \cite{Stacy:2010gg,Maio:2010qi,Greif:2011iv,Fialkov:2011iw} .
-We hence conservatively use the typical upper bound minihalo mass corresponding to the virial temperature of $T_{\rm vir} > 10^4$ K which is often adopted in the standard discussions to estimate the minihalo contribution to the 21cm forest without the streaming velocity
+Hence, we conservatively use the typical upper-bound minihalo mass corresponding to the virial temperature $T_{\rm vir} > 10^4$ K which is often adopted in standard discussions to estimate the minihalo contribution to the 21cm forest without the streaming velocity,